ejm22/WRO-FE-XX/README.md

 ---

+## Summary Video
+This 6 minutes video summarizes our project and documentation.
+We recommend you watch it to easily and efficiently understand our project !

 ## The Team
 Team Double-X is made of 2 engineering students, Michael Bruneau and Emile Jacques, and we've been teammates since 2015 !
 [Our Facebook Page since 2015](https://www.facebook.com/1WROCanadaDoubleX)